jocmom/CarND-Advanced-Lane-Lines/README.md

 * Sobel thresholds:
     - Magnitude sobel on the V channel of the HSV color space (50, 200)
-    - Magnitude sobel on the S channel of the HSV color space (80, 200)
+    - Magnitude sobel on the S channel of the HSV color space (80, 200) Here you can see one absolute and magnitude sobel thresholds on the original test images:

+![alt text][mag_abs]

 All thresholds are combined via a bitwise OR (cell 12).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)